RAKWireless/WisBlock/README.md

 # RAKwireless WisBlock
 #### ![WisBlock-Assembly](assets/repo/WisBlock-Assembly.png)
 ## Introduction
-WisBlock is an amazing product built by the RAK company for IoT industry.
-It can build circuits like clicking blocks together to quickly to realize your idea.
+WisBlock is an amazing product built by the RAKWireless company for the IoT industry.
+It can help you build circuits like clicking blocks together to quickly to realize your idea.

 WisBlock consists of WisBlock Base, WisBlock Core, WisBlock Sensor and WisBlock IO.
 - WisBlock Base → the block that the whole system is build on.